 Educating employees on protecting the privacy settings of their social media accounts, and preventing the spread of public information of your company will reduce the risk of the potential leverage that hackers can gain from this access to your personal network.

 Some employees may have already been exposed to data breaches, by using simple or repeat emails for multiple accounts.
 One study found that 59% of end-users use the same password for every account.
 This means that if one account is compromised, a hacker can use this password on work and social media accounts to gain access to all of the user's information on these accounts.

 Often websites offer free software infected with malware, downloaded applications from trusted sources only is the best way to protect your computer from installing any malicious software.
 Educating employees on safe internet habits should be a key part of any IT induction, though some may see this training as obvious, it is a key part of the safety of any security programme.

-Many large websites have had large data breaches in recent years, if your information has been entered into these sites, it could have been made public and expose your private information.
-To check if you have used any websites that may have been exposed to data breaches, you can assess your risk score here
+Many large websites have had large data breaches in recent years, if your information has been entered into these sites, it could have been made public and exposed your private information.

 11. Social engineering

 Social engineering is a common technique malicious actors use to gain the trust of employees, offering valuable lures or using impersonation to gain access to valuable personal information.
 Employees need to be educated on security awareness topics that cover the most common social engineering techniques and the psychology of influence (for instance: scarcity, urgency and reciprocity), in order to combat these threats.

 For example, by posing as a viable client or offering incentives, private information can unwittingly be handed over to these malicious actors.
 Increasing employee awareness of the threat of these impersonations is critical in reducing the risk of social engineering.